Choose the right

 The material and technology used for softball bats is the same as it is for baseball.
 The material can be a basic aluminum alloy or a composite.
 The bats can have a single or double wall construction.

 When choosing a bat, consider your size and weight.
 Adult bats for slow pitch are usually 33" to 34" long and weigh 26-30 ounces.
-Youth bats are 29" to 32" long and weigh less
+Youth bats are 29" to 32" long and weigh less than 27 ounces.

 Younger players should choose a light bat, while larger, stronger players should use a heavier bat.